kubeedge/sedna/examples/multiedgetracking/tutorial/README.md

     kubectl create -f yaml/kafka/zoodeploy.yaml
     kubectl create -f yaml/kafka/zooservice.yaml
     ```
-3. Check that Zookeeper and the Kafka broker is healty (check the logs, it should print that the creation of the admin topic is successful).
+3. Check that Zookeeper and the Kafka broker is healthy (check the logs, it should print that the creation of the admin topic is successful).
 4. Note down your master node external IP, you will need it later to update a field in two YAML files.
     - If you are running on a single node deployment, the above step is not required as the default service name should be automatically resolvable by all pods using the cluster DNS (*kafka-service*).
     - This step is also not necessary if you are not running kubeedge.